Managing Forest Birds in Southeast Ohio: A Guide for Land Managers

 Printing assistance provided by Kathy Smith and Marne Titchenell, OSU Extension.

-Full-length guide (33 pages).
+Managing forest birds in Southeast Ohio: A Guide for Land Managers (33 pages).
 Hard copies of the full-length guide are available upon request.

 Managing Habitats for Migrating Land Birds in the Western Lake Erie Basin: A Guide to Landscaping and Land Management